 - If you don't have a cast iron skillet, you can use any similar size oven safe skillet or utilize another type of baking pan.

-- Why add flour?
+- Why add flour to cornbread?
 It lends a tender crumb to the baked cornbread.

-I can't think of many entrees this cornbread wouldn't compliment but, there are a few it goes with particularly well.
+I can't think of many entrees this cornbread wouldn't complement, but there are a few honorable mentions that it goes with particularly well.
+More recipes you may like to try:

 Thanks for visiting come back soon!